jacobjones/DoubleJay.Epi.ConfigurableColorPicker/README.md

 ### Usage

-Using the color palette is as simple as:
+Using the color picker is as simple as:

 ```cs
 [UIHint(ColorPickerUIHint.ColorPicker)]